runabrandes/tic-tac-toe/README.md

 * I had another error for backslashes in the ASCII style header.
 I was able to solve this by placing an "r" (raw) prefix inside the print function for the ASCII header.

-* The next set of erros were E501 which indicates that the lines of code are too long.
+* The next set of errors were E501 which indicates that the lines of code are too long.
 I was able to change this by formatting the code sections as required and the error was cleared that way!
   * Especially when it came to the winning_combinations() function, which includes a lot of repetitve and long lines of code, I was able to refactor the code after gaining a better understanding of this part of Python and how to approach the issue.

 * The last error codes I was given were E712 which say that comparison to True / False should be 'if cond is True / False'.